LukeM1aa/milestone-project-one/README.md

 1. See contact details immediately so that I can reach you fast
     * ✅ A clickable phone number is in the site header and footer
-    * ✅ Contact options *(phone, WhatsApp, email)* are visable on the home page without scrolling
+    * ✅ Contact options *(phone, WhatsApp, email)* are visible on the home page without scrolling

 As a **returning customer** I want to:

 1. Quickly find your contact page or booking form, so I can request another repair without fuss
-    * ✅ Contact/ booking links are always visible in the main menu
+    * ✅ Contact/booking links are always visible in the main menu
     * ✅ Returning users can book or contact in under 3 clicks/ taps

 As a **mobile user** I want your: